Murray State Racers men's basketball

 The Murray State Racers men's basketball program represents Murray State University in intercollegiate men's basketball.
-Murray State completed a 74-season run in the Ohio Valley Conference, a part of Division I of the National Collegiate Athletic Association (NCAA), in 2021–22, and moved to the Missouri Valley Conference on July 1, 2022.
+Murray State is a member of the Missouri Valley Conference in Division I of the National Collegiate Athletic Association (NCAA), having joined that conference in 2022 after 74 seasons in the Ohio Valley Conference.
 The Racers have played home games at the CFSB Center on their campus in Murray, Kentucky since 1998.
 Murray State made its 18th appearance in the NCAA tournament in 2022.
 Five times the Racers advanced in the tournament, most recently by defeating the University of San Francisco in 2022.
 In 1988, Murray State defeated NC State in the first round but lost to eventual national champion Kansas in the second round.
 In 2010, 22 years to the date of the 1988 win, the Racers beat Vanderbilt and lost to eventual runner-up Butler in the second round.

 Venues

 Murray State's first basketball venues were Wilson Hall (1926–27); Lovett Auditorium (1927–1937), which had a capacity of 1,500; and Carr Health Building (1937–1954), which had a capacity of 3,000.
 Racer Arena opened in 1954 and entertained Racer fans for 43 years.
 While its capacity was 5,500, over 6,000 people crowded the arena on numerous occasions.
 Racer Arena is now a volleyball-only facility, one of the largest in NCAA Division I.

 Replacing Racer Arena was the CFSB Center, the current home of Murray State men's basketball.
 Completed in June 1998 at a cost of $20 million, the facility is a modern arena which can host other events besides basketball.
 The CFSB Center sits 8,602 and includes a $250,000 scoreboard and a 2,000 sq. ft. weight room.
 The first basketball game at the CFSB Center was against Southern Illinois on November 14, 1998, a 65–62 victory for the Racers in front of 7,633 spectators.
-It was formerly known as the Regional Special Events Center, or "RSEC", until the name was changed on September 17, 2010 after Community Financial Services Bank donated $3.3 million to Murray State, at the time the largest donation in athletic history.
+It was formerly known as the Regional Special Events Center, or "RSEC", until the name was changed on September 17, 2010, after Community Financial Services Bank donated $3.3 million to Murray State, at the time the largest donation in athletic history.